Storm Data: Background

 Storm Data was started by the Weather Bureau, predecessor to the National Weather Service (NWS), in 1959.
 It is updated continuously on a monthly basis with a lag of a few months from the present.
 This delay is because the data is compiled and verified by local NWS offices and sent to the National Centers for Environmental Information (NCEI) which does further refinements and publishes Storm Data in reports covering the entire country.
 The local NWS offices initially gather the data, starting when a severe weather event unfolds and continuing until sufficient information is obtained.
 The initial data, considered preliminary, is sent in real-time to the Storm Prediction Center (SPC) which does limited quality control as new information becomes available and enters it into its (and its predecessor the National Severe Storms Forecast Center) Storm Events Database that begins in 1950.
 Original sources of the data include but are not limited to local law enforcement, local, state, and federal emergency management, storm spotter and storm chaser reports, the news media, insurance industry data, NWS damage surveys, and reports from the general public.

 SPC is interested in tornado, convective wind, and hail data.
 The tornado portion of the database, the National Tornado Database, is one of three authoritative tornado databases.
-Another is the DAPPL (short for Damage Area Per Path Length) database that was headed by Ted Fujita at the University of Chicago and concerns the period from 1916-1992.
-The most comprehensive historical database was compiled by Tom Grazulis of the Tornado Project and exhaustively covers known significant tornadoes for the period from 1680-1995.
+Another is the DAPPL (short for Damage Area Per Path Length) database that was headed by Ted Fujita at the University of Chicago and concerns the period from 1916 to 1992.
+The most comprehensive historical database was compiled by Tom Grazulis of the Tornado Project and exhaustively covers known significant tornadoes for the period from 1680 to 1995.
 Both the Storms Event Database and Storm Data are official records.
 The database and the publication are from the same source but the database is more easily searchable.
 Delayed reports are added to both the database as well as the publication as new information becomes available in the "Late Reports and Corrections" section.

 Until 2012 Storm Data was available to anyone but for a charge.
 Now it is a free publication downloadable from the NCEI website.